maryanne-njeri/maryanne-njeri/README.md

 ### Hi there 👋, I'm Rosemary

-I'm a front-end software developer from Nairobi, Kenya and I'm passionate about creative modern web designs and technology.
+I'm a front-end software developer from Nairobi, Kenya and I'm passionate about creating modern web designs and technology.
 Some of the technologies I enjoy working with includes JavaScript, APIs, ReactJs, Ruby, Tailwindcss, AntDesign, SQL, Jquery and VueJs.

 Skills: VUE JS / REACT / JS / HTML / CSS / TAILWINDCSS / ANTDESIGN